AndyGLiu/andy-guanhong-liu/content/publication/wang-mian-and-ink-plum-paintings/index.md

 # 7 = Thesis; 8 = Patent
 publication_types: ["7"]

-abstract: It is commonly acknowledged that Wang Mian, a later Yuan dynasty scholar, is the most pivotal and representational artist for the plum painting tradition.
-James Cahill refers Wang Mian to “the most famous of Yuan plum painters” ; Maggie Bickford titles him as the “founder of the modern ink plum tradition.”
+abstract: Wang Mian, a later Yuan dynasty scholar, is commonly acknowledged as the most pivotal and representational artist for the plum painting tradition.
+James Cahill refers Wang Mian to “the most famous of Yuan plum painters”; Maggie Bickford titles him as the “founder of the modern ink plum tradition.”
 The use of the term “ink plum” here, instead of blooming plum, articulates a significant category of Chinese painting in which Wang Mian was a prominent figure.

 # Summary.
 An optional shortened abstract.
 summary: Wang Mian, a later Yuan dynasty scholar, is the most pivotal and representational artist for the plum painting tradition.